5/8/2025

 speaker

-The next question comes from Frank Luthen with Raymond James.
+The next question comes from Frank Luthan with Raymond James.
 Please go ahead.

 speaker

-Great, hey guys, this is Rob one for Frank.
+Great.
+Hey, guys.
+This is Rob on for Frank.
 So can you talk about the recent sales changes?
-Where are you as far as the new folks you need to hire, moving people around within their different roles between the hunters and farmers?
+You know, where are you as far as the new folks you need to hire, you know, moving people around within their different roles between the hunters and farmers?
 And then what are some other drivers of margin improvement that you see taking shape the rest of this year and into next year?

 speaker